laforge49/journal/journal/Introduction.md

 Hopefully this will give rise to greater continuity.

+## Daily Notes

+Each day I create a new daily note.
+Well, some days anyway.
+The daily note has two parts.
+The first part is the journal entry for that day, though most days have no such entry.

 ## Topics

-With each passing day I can revise topics written on previous days by adding the updated version to the note for the day.
+The second part of the daily note is the set of topics that I've added or changed.
 This way older versions are not altered.

-Each topic note then contains links to all the versions of a topic.
+The topic files are then just indexes to all the versions for each topic.
 Easy enough then to see how a topic has evolved.

-Topics are simply indexes into the journals.
 The latest version for each topic can be found by following the last link in the index.

-See [Contents](Contents.md) for a suggested reading order.
+See [Contents](Topics/Contents.md) for a suggested reading order.